19 Sep The Best Exercises For Mid Back Pain

 Exercises For Mid Back Pain: Mobilize – Then Strengthen

 After mobilizing, a mid back prehab program wouldn’t be complete without some properly dosed strengthening and loading to build a strong back!
 I’ve included some of my go-to exercises for building up a strong back – you’ll notice that strengthening the mid-back essentially means the entire pillar from the shoulders to the hips.
 Furthermore, your strengthening exercises should address all three planes of motion (sagittal, frontal, and transverse).

-I’m a big fan of any prone swiss ball work as your entire back must actively be on the stabilize your pillar.
-It’s a great entry level exercise if you currently have mid back pain that hopefully shouldn’t aggravate any of your symptoms.
+I’m a big fan of any prone swiss ball work as your entire back must actively be on to stabilize your pillar.
+It’s a great entry-level exercise if you currently have mid back pain that hopefully shouldn’t aggravate any of your symptoms.
 Adding the snow angel component also hits many of the scapular stabilizers like the traps and rhomboids.

 Kettlebell Goblet Squat

 Working up to a weighted barbell deadlift would be the ultimate holy grail when it comes to mid back prehab.
 But if you’re not comfortable with a barbell deadlift, there are still tons of other deadlift variations you can perform without a barbell that will strengthen your mid back similarly!

 Thoracic Spine Active Rotation

 This is a super tough drill that Arash makes look easy.
 The key is to minimize any bending away from the wall.
 Try to just rotate your mid back.